Bin-Ostrowski/bin-ostrowski/README.md

 - 🖖 I'm a junior web develper.
 - ⭐ My specialty is the MERN stack.
+- 🌱 I'm currently learning about cloud storage and serverless apps.
 - 🔭 I’m currently working on my own ecommerse page for Roski Jewlery.
-- 🌱 I'm currently learning about cloud storage and serverless apps.
-- 👯 I’m looking to collaborate on any large database in SQL or NoSQL.
+- 👯 I’m looking to collaborate on a React-Native app for Independent Landscapers.
 - ✨ Thrives in the ever-changing industry while building clean, dry web applications that drives business value.
 - ⚡ Fun fact: I'm also a metalsmith and card game lover.